giraffe-fsharp/Giraffe/README.md

 let (>>=) = bind
 ```

 The `bind` function takes in two different http handlers and a `WebContext` (wctx) object.
 It first invokes the first handler and checks its result.
-If it returned a new `WebContext` then it will pass it on to the second `HttpHandler` and return the overall result of that function.
+If there was a `WebContext` then it will pass it on to the second `HttpHandler` and return the overall result of that function.
 If there was nothing then it will short circuit after the first handler and return `None`.

-With this in mind one can compose many smaller `HttpHandler` functions into a bigger web application.
+This allows composing many smaller `HttpHandler` functions into a bigger web application.

-## Default HttpHandlers

-### choose
+#### choose

-`choose` iterates through a list of `HttpHandler` and invokes them until the first handler returns a result.
+The `choose` combinator function iterates through a list of `HttpHandler`s and invokes each individual until the first handler returns a result.

 #### Example: